Naww137/Syndat/README.md

 Sphinx can be installed with `pip install -U sphinx`

-The next step is to build with `sphinx-build -b html sourcedir builddir`
+The next step is to build with `sphinx-quickstart` or `sphinx-build -b html sourcedir builddir`